Picking the perfect bling on Valentine’s Day

 Getting engaged on valentine’s day may sound a bit cliché but it can be incredibly romantic – if you do it right.

-If you have no idea where to start, Revell Jewelers in Davenport can help.
+If you have no idea where to start, Revell Jewelers in Bettendorf can help.

 “We have lots of rings and pictures to give them inspiration to see what they’d like to do.
 We can take one ring and mounting and make a custom design,” said Melissa Harrington at Revell.